Preparing a Dossier

 Three Examples of the Nominee's Work (optional)

 The dossier may, but is not required to, include a maximum of three examples of the nominee's most influential work, such as articles, books, images of artistic works, musical recordings, exhibition catalogs, or other materials that convey the significance of the nominee's work.
-All documents should be submitted online (log in with your IU username and pass phrase) on or before October 16, 2017.
+All documents should be submitted online (log in with your IU username and passphrase) on or before October 15, 2018.